 FALL FISHING PLANS

-We still have a few spaces for Pyramid Lake and the Klamath--let Jeff Franzini know if you are interested.
-(Contact Jeff at mailto:firstname.lastname@example.org ) All are welcome at the Club fishing event October 7 and 8.
+We still have a few spaces for the Klamath--let Jeff Franzini know if you are interested.
+(Contact Jeff at mailto:email@example.com )

 The Federal Clean Water Rule needs your help--This item is from our friends at Trout Unlimited